 Director of Special Projects; Associate Teaching Professor

 BiographyKristen Collett-Schmitt teaches microeconomics in the undergraduate studies, Master of Nonprofit Administration (MNA), and Executive MBA programs in the Mendoza College of Business.
 Her current research focuses on economics education and literacy, encouraging students to develop an interest for economics through the use of real-world applications.
-Professor Collett-Schmitt's honors and distinctions include the Department of Finance James Dincolo Outstanding Undergraduate Teacher Award (2016), the Joe and Gina Prochaska Family Outstanding Undergraduate Teacher Award (2015), the MNA Outstanding Teacher Award (2013, 2015 and 2016), and the Rev. Edmund P. Joyce, C.S.C Award for Excellence in Undergraduate Teaching (2014).
-She is also a member of the Michiana Forty under 40 Class of 2017.
+Professor Collett-Schmitt's honors and distinctions include the Department of Finance James Dincolo Outstanding Undergraduate Teacher Award (2016), the Joe and Gina Prochaska Family Outstanding Undergraduate Teacher Award (2015), the MNA Outstanding Teacher Award (2013, 2015, 2016 and 2017), and the Rev. Edmund P. Joyce, C.S.C Award for Excellence in Undergraduate Teaching (2014).
+In 2017, she was named to Michiana's Class of Forty under 40 and a Top 40 Undergraduate Business Professor by Poets & Quants.
 Kristen Collett-Schmitt serves as the faculty advisor for MoneyThink, a student organization that seeks to promote financial literacy by placing college mentors in South Bend high schools to teach personal finance lessons, and is devoted to the social cause of providing necessities for hospitalized premature infants through her family’s non-profit organization, “Wishes for Preemies.”
 She is also the proud mother of a future Domer.

 Areas of Expertise